CarrotRP/whokjeyluy/README.md

 # WhoKjeyLuy (WhoBorrowMoney)

 A way to keep track of who borrow or give back your money.
-You can add the person, amount, type of transaction('borrow', 'receive'), date, and it will give you the summary. no login, no signup.
+You can add the person, amount, type of transaction('borrow', 'receive'), date, and it will give you the summary.

 **Currently WIP**